Kamran-Afzali/Kamran-Afzali.github.io/_posts/EXMLR.md

 Permutation-based variable importance - An efficient implementation of the permutation feature importance algorithm discussed in this chapter from Christoph Molnar’s Interpretable Machine Learning book.

+Global interpretations help us understand the inputs and their entire modeled relationship with the prediction target, but global interpretations can be highly approximate in some cases.
+Local interpretations help us understand model predictions for a single row of data or a group of similar rows.This post demonstrates how to use the lime package to perform local interpretations of ML models.
+This will not focus on the theoretical and mathematical underpinnings but, rather, on the practical application of using lime.
 SHAP-based variable importance - An efficient implementation of feature importance based on the popular SHAP values via the fastshap package.
+LIME, which stands for Local Interpretable Model-agnostic Explanations, has opened the doors to black-box (complex, high-performance, but unexplainable) models in business applications!

 PDP/ICE-based variable importance - Compute variable importance by quantifying the variability in marginal effect plots like partial dependence plots and individual conditional expectations via the pdp package.